-Best practices when implementing a modern business software solution
+Best practices when implementing a CRM

 To run a modern data driven business requires a modern business acceleration platform, sales acceleration platform or CRM.
 The time, when excel spreadsheets and the email inbox was good enough, has actually passed years ago.